SheikhSahil-SDE/MCA_NEW/MCSL-223/Section-1/Computer Network Labs/1.8/README.md

 25. Create a point to pint network between two nodes with the following parameters.
 Link bandwidth between the two nodes.
 Default is 5 Mbps.
+One way delay of the link.
+Default is 5 milliseconds.
+Loss rate of packets on the link.
+Default is 0.000001.
+(This covers losses other than those that occur due to buffer drops at node0.)
+Queue size of the buffer at node 0.
+Default is 10 packets.
+Simulation time.
+Default is 10 seconds.
+Calculate the average TCP throughput at the receiver using Wireshark application for packet capturing.